ChryssaNab/ECG-Heartbeat-Classification/README.md

 ### [**Setup**](#) <a name="setup"></a>

-**1.** We assume that Python3 is already installed in the system.
-The python version this code was tested on is python 3.10, although it should work for earlier versions as well.
+**1.** We assume that Python3 is already installed on the system.
+This code has been tested on Python version 3.10, though it should also be compatible with earlier versions.

 **2.** Clone this repository: